sguzunov/docs/docs/glue42-concepts/09_metrics/02_javascript/metrics-js.md

 module.setState(0, "Connected to backend.");

-// State AMBER, some problems. module.setState(50, "Backend operational but some endpoints are not available.");
+// State AMBER, some problems. module.setState(50, "Backend operational but some endpoints aren't available.");
 ```

 The state is a number between 0 and 100 and the description argument is a string explaining the state.